WSU Early College

 What is Weber State University (WSU) Early College?

 Early College is an opportunity to receive required credits for high school graduation, while also earning credits towards a post-secondary educational goal.
-Taking advantage of this opportunity may allow a student to earn an Associate Degree in General Studies while still in high school.
+Taking advantage of this opportunity may allow a student to earn a college credential while still in high school.
 It may also make them eligible for post-high school scholarship opportunities.
 Review our Admissions page for more information on what is required in order to be admitted.

 How does it work?